Are you looking for wonderful places to stay in Devon?

 Cons of staying in Salcombe Devon

-- it is one of the smallest coastal resorts in Devon, so hotels can be a bit on the pricey side
+- It’s one of the smallest coastal resorts in Devon, so hotels can be a bit on the pricey side.

-- it doesn’t have any public transport links
+- It doesn’t have great public transport links.

-- the roads to get here are a little hair-raising!
+- The roads to get here can be a little hair-raising!

 Where to stay in Salcombe

-Budget Hotel: Burton Farmhouse B&B is a cosy guesthouse just outside of Salcombe town.
+Burton Farmhouse B&B is a cosy guesthouse just outside of Salcombe town.
 Home to an adjoining restaurant and bar, the B&B is set in a gorgeous rural location.
 Rooms are cosy and charming, with patterned duvets and plush furniture.
-Click here for rates.

-Luxury Hotel: The beautiful Salcombe Harbour Hotel has bedrooms awash with natural light and an on-site spa with five different treatment rooms.
+The beautiful Salcombe Harbour Hotel has bedrooms awash with natural light and an on-site spa with five different treatment rooms.
 Some rooms have estuary views and balconies.
-Click here for rates and to reserve your stay.

 Things to do in Totnes

-- Try some of the best local food at its restuarants
+- Try some of the best local food at its restaurants.

 Pros of staying in Totnes